 Any failure to meet debt obligations and financial covenants, and maintain adequate asset-based borrowing capacity could adversely affect the Company's business and financial condition.
 The Company's three-year revolving credit facility expiring June 2025 is secured by certain personal property assets such as accounts receivable, inventory, and machinery and equipment.
 Under this agreement, the Company's borrowing capacity is based on the eligible balances of these assets and it is required to maintain sufficient asset levels at all times to secure its outstanding borrowings.
 The Company is also required to comply with a total funded debt to EBITDA ratio, a minimum fixed charge coverage ratio, and a minimum tangible net worth.
-If the Company does not meet these financial covenant violations from its senior lender or be required to arrange alternative financing.
+If the Company does not meet these financial covenants as specified under the agreement, the Company may require forbearance or relief from its financial covenant violations from its senior lender or be required to arrange alternative financing.
 Failure to obtain relief from financial covenant violations or to obtain alternative financing, if necessary, would have a material adverse impact on the Company.